xuri/excelize-doc/en/stream.md

 func (sw *StreamWriter) AddTable(hCell, vCell, format string) error
 ```

-AddTable creates an Excel table for the StreamWriter using the given coordinate area and format set.
+AddTable creates an Excel table for the StreamWriter using the given cell range and format set.

 Example 1, create a table of `A1:D5`: